Looking for a particular Plant? Try our Plant Finder Tool.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Ames St. John's Wort is recommended for the following landscape applications;

 - Naturalizing And Woodland Gardens

 - Container Planting

 Ames St. John's Wort will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.

 This shrub does best in full sun to partial shade.
 It prefers to grow in average to dry locations, and dislikes excessive moisture.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selection of a native North American species.

 Ames St. John's Wort makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 It can be used either as 'filler' or as a 'thriller' in the 'spiller-thriller-filler' container combination, depending on the height and form of the other plants used in the container planting.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.